Turquoise Gemstone Information

 The shape and amount of matrix patterns can also vary.
 One of the most widely sought versions is spiderweb turquoise which has a matrix with a look that resembles a spider web.
 However, other matrixes are also popular for a variety of reasons.

 With Persian turquoise, one of the defining characteristics is a lack of or very little webbing.
-Instead, the stone is almost solely a robin’s egg blue, though there might be some slight mottling across the surface.
+Instead, the smooth surface of the stone is almost solely a robin’s egg blue, though there might be some slight mottling across the surface.

 The coloring is a bit different if you’re looking at Lander Blue turquoise.
 The primary hue is usually deep and dark and has an iridescent quality.
 The webbing is lighter and brighter, typically being closer to a mid-toned blue.